The Bankrate promise

 You have modest annual expenses

-This card may not be the best fit for big spenders, but it’s a good choice for small businesses and startups who may not yet have significant expenses each month.
-In particular, if your annual expenses are under $50,000, you’ll earn a solid 2 percent cash back on all purchases.
-Since the card has no annual fee, it also means that it’s a handy way to earn a little extra on your purchases each month without having to worry about out-earning a high fee each year.
+This card may not be the best fit for big spenders, but it’s a good choice for small businesses and startups that may not yet have significant expenses each month.
+In particular, if your annual expenses are under $50,000, you’ll earn a solid 2 percent cash back on your eligible purchases.
+Because the card has no annual fee, it also means that it’s a handy way to earn a little extra on your purchases each month without having to worry about out-earning a high fee each year.

 You want to take advantage of a low intro APR on purchases

 If your business has a large purchase on the horizon, the Amex Blue Business Cash Card could be a good fit.
-This card comes with an introductory 0 percent APR on purchases for the first 12 months, followed by a variable APR between 14.74 percent and 22.74 percent.
-While it’s certainly not as lengthy as the intro APR periods offered by other cards, it still gives business owners a slice of time to pay off a big purchase without interest.
+This card comes with an introductory 0 percent APR on purchases for the first 12 months, followed by a variable APR between 18.49 percent to 26.49 percent.
+While it’s not as lengthy as the intro APR periods offered by other cards, it still gives business owners a slice of time to pay off a big purchase without interest.

 When is the Amex Blue Business Cash Card not worth it?